edyedy123/Fit-Friends-App/README.md

 ### Front-end

-For this application we will use **Android Studio** to create the application.
-All of the **Android Studio** applcations contain 3 important source folders.
+For this application we will use **Android Studio** to create the applications.
+All of the **Android Studio** applications contain 3 important source folders.

-- Mainfests folder must have an AndroidManifest.xml in its root directory.
-The AndroidManifest.xml file contians all the information that the system required before it can run the app's code.
+- Manifests folder must have an AndroidManifest.xml in its root directory.
+The AndroidManifest.xml file contains all the information that the system required before it can run the app's code.
 - Java folder contains all the java source code for application.
 It also include Junit test code.
 - Res folder contains all the non-code resources.
 This the place to edit layout, UI strings, Image and more.